iampratik/SimpleDht/README.md

 - not needed to handle insert/query requests while a node is joining.
 Assumed that insert/query requests will be issued only with a stable system.

 - Main Activity :
-   LDump :
+    - LDump :
      When touched, this button should dump and display all the <key, value> pairs stored in your local partition of the node.
      This means that this button can give “@” as the selection parameter to query().

-    GDump:
+    - GDump:
      When touched, this button should dump and display all the <key, value> pairs stored in your whole DHT.
-Thus, LDump button is for local dump, and this button (GDump) is for global dump of the entire <key, value> pairs.
-    This means that this button can give “*” as the selection parameter to query().
+Thus, LDump button is      for local dump, and this button (GDump) is for global dump of the entire <key, value> pairs.This means that this button can       give “*” as the selection parameter to query().